 You can spring faster with this augmentation.

 Run Silently (Cost: 1 Praxis point – Requires Jump Enhancement)

 You don’t make a noise when running.
-Can be combined with invisibility to make a ultra-stealth combo to finish off the missions with getting seen or heard.
+It can be combined with invisibility to make an ultra-stealth combo to finish off the missions with getting seen or heard.

 Sprint Silently (Cost: 1 Praxis point – Requires Run Silently)

 Jump/Land Silently (Cost: 1 Praxis point – Requires Run Silently and Sprint Silently)

 You don’t make any noise even when you jump or land.